 The rewards rates are clearly outlined, there is no annual fee, and rewards points don't expire – which means cardholders don't have to keep track of much more than when the bill is due each month.

 The rewards for Bank of America® Cash Rewards credit card are earned in three tiers:

-The Bank of America® Cash Rewards credit card offers an introductory APR for 12 billing cycles which applies to purchases and to balance transfers made within the first 60 days of opening your account (then, 16.24% - 26.24% Variable APR on purchases and 16.24% - 26.24% Variable APR on balance transfers).
+The Bank of America® Cash Rewards credit card offers a 0% introductory APR period for 12 billing cycles which applies to purchases and to balance transfers made within the first 60 days of opening your account (then, 16.24% - 26.24% Variable APR on purchases and 16.24% - 26.24% Variable APR on balance transfers).
 If you’re looking to consolidate your credit card balances to a lower-interest credit card, this card might be worth checking out.
 (Note that a balance transfer fee of 3 percent will apply to each transfer.)

 The real star power of the Bank of America® Cash Rewards Credit Card lies in its increased rewards rates for Bank of America customers.
 Preferred Rewards clients will earn a 25-75 percent bonus on every purchase depending upon your tier.

 For a little extra pizzazz, Bank of America® Cash Rewards credit card offers a nice intro perk: Cardholders can earn a $200 online cash rewards bonus after spending $1,000 within the first 90 days of opening the card.
 The low spending total to qualify for the bonus is appealing; many cash rewards cards require at least $3,000 of purchases within the first three months to claim the welcome bonus.